shenwei356/csvtk/doc/docs/usage.md

                                             *nix OS, use SINGLE quote NOT double quotes or use the \
                                             escape character.
 Record number is also supported by "{nr}".use ${1} instead of $1 when {kv} given!
+  -n, --start-num int                       starting number when using {nr} in replacement (default 1)
 ```

 Examples